Mazgirt: Castle

 The castle rock is basically shaped like an elongated platform running from northwest to southeast.
 Steep cliffs provide a natural barrier on all sides except the southeast, which has a gentler slope.
 An inner rocky outcropping juts up from the main platform towards the northwest end.
 The castle walls are only standing in some places.
 The masonry that survives is mostly the same dark reddish-purple stone as the Elte Hatun mosque and likely date from the same period (mid-13th century).
 On the inner outcropping there is a circular pit carved out of the rock whose original purpose is unknown; a "rectangular block of masonry" built partly over its western side belonged to an old windmill that was built on the site at a later date.

 Armenian churches

-The old Armenian church of Surb Hakop appears to date from the 16th or 17th century, although it was probably rebuilt from the ruins of an earlier predecessor.
-The present structure is somewhat awkwardly proportioned - it doesn't go very far back - and the previous building was probably larger than the one today.
-The remains of a second old church, which probably served as a basilica, are located on the northeast slope of the citadel.
-This one is hard to date but may have been built in the middle ages.
+The Armenian church of Surb Hakop appears to date from the 16th or 17th century, although it was probably rebuilt from the ruins of an earlier church.
+The present structure is somewhat awkwardly proportioned - it seems truncated - and the previous building was probably larger than the one today.
+The remains of a second Armenian church, probably a basilica, is located on the northeast slope of the citadel.
+This one is hard to date but may have been built in the Middle Ages.